backtrace-labs/verneuil/README.md

 Data freshness is not a goal because Verneuil prioritises disaster avoidance over everything else.
-That's why we interpose a wait-free crash-safe replication buffer (implemented as files on disk) between the snapshot update logic, which must run synchronously with sqlite transaction commits, and the copier worker threads that upload snapshot data to remote blob stores.
-We trust this buffer to act as a "data diode" that architecturally shuts off feedback loops from the copier workers back to the sqlite VFS (i.e., back to the application).
+That's why we interpose a wait-free crash-safe replication buffer (implemented as files on disk) between the snapshot update logic, which must run synchronously with SQLite transaction commits, and the copier worker threads that upload snapshot data to remote blob stores.
+We trust this buffer to act as a "data diode" that architecturally shuts off feedback loops from the copier workers back to the SQLite VFS (i.e., back to the application).
-Crucially, the amount of buffered data for a given sqlite data base is bounded to a multiple of that database file's size, even when copiers are completely stuck.
+Crucially, the amount of buffered data for a given SQLite data base is bounded to a multiple of that database file's size, even when copiers are completely stuck.
 Even when the blob store is inaccessible or a target bucket misconfigured, local operations will not be interrupted